Reviews You Can Rely On

 How Much Cushion is Right for You?

 Levels of cushioning range from maximalist to barefoot, with maximalist shoes providing the highest stack heights and the most plush underfoot cushion.
-Stack height for this type of shoe can be up to 45mm.
-Moderately cushioned shoes have a stack height between 30mm and 35mm.
+Stack height for this type of shoe can be 45 mm or more.
+Moderately cushioned shoes have a stack height between 30 mm and 35 mm.
 Barefoot shoes provide next to no underfoot cushion and may have a “stack height” as low as 3 mm, providing just a thin layer of rubber outsole to protect against abrasive surfaces.

 A Side Note on Weight